On New Recording, Evidence That Trump Pressured Yet Another Georgia Official

-Category: World Politics Hits: 3One of the things I remember from Michael Cohen's book is him saying that Trump never makes a direct order that could be considered criminal, that he speaks in code like Mafia types do.
+Category: World Politics Hits: 6One of the things I remember from Michael Cohen's book is him saying that Trump never makes a direct order that could be considered criminal, that he speaks in code like Mafia types do.
 In light of the fact that Georgia's Fulton County DA Fani Willis just hired John Floyd (who literally wrote the law school textbook on racketeering cases) for the Georgia Trump case, I'd say the Other Guy has a very serious problem.
 This recording is just one more illustration of a pattern of corruption, which is exactly what you need to prove in a RICO case.
 The federal Racketeer Influenced and Corrupt Organizations Act was passed in 1970 to help tie Mafia bosses to the crimes of their minions by arguing conspiracy in a “criminal enterprise.”
 Seems appropriate here!
 Alysin Camerota introduced a segment on the recording of yet another Trump phone call released yesterday by the Wall Street Journal.
 "This is yet another phone call that he had with this time with Georgia's lead election investigators.
 This was in December.
 What does this one reveal?"
 "This is the second phone call," CNN reporter Kara Scannell said.

 Read more https://crooksandliars.com/2021/03/new-recording-phone-call-trump-pressured